valentermz/valentermz.github.io/pages/research.md

 ## Isomonodromic deformations of connections

-My current research project at [IRMAR](http://irmar.univ-rennes1.fr/english/) is about the isomonodromy equations for deformations of logarithmic connections on specific examples of curves of positive genus.
+My current research project at [IRMAR](http://irmar.univ-rennes1.fr/english/) is about rank 2 logarithmic connections on elliptic curves.
+We are looking at how certain connections transform when they are pulled-back from the Riemann sphere to an elliptic curve via its elliptic involution.
+This procedure defines a map between the moduli spaces of connections, which we are trying to understand.
 This is a work in progress in collaboration with [Frank Loray](http://perso.univ-rennes1.fr/frank.loray/).

 ## Topological rigidity of polynomial foliations